Vyral/base-template/_posts/2021-06-28-christopher-walden-house-of-hope-harley-raffle.md

 As many of you may know, our son passed away after a battle with addiction.
 As hard as it is, we’re passionate about taking this tragedy and turning it into something positive.

-**Anybody out there who is looking to be a new Harley owner, head on over to**[**christopher waldenhousehope.org**](https://www.christopherwaldenhousehope.org/){: target="_blank" rel="noopener"}**.** You can get your tickets there under the “Harley Raffle” tab.
+**Anybody out there who is looking to be a new Harley owner, head on over to&nbsp;**[**christopher waldenhousehope.org**](https://www.christopherwaldenhousehope.org/){: target="_blank" rel="noopener"}**.** You can get your tickets there under the “Harley Raffle” tab.
 There are only 500 total tickets that will be sold, and every penny will go toward helping those in our community who need it.

 If you have any questions for me, don’t hesitate to reach out via phone or email.
 I’d love to hear from you, and I look forward to giving away this bike\!